 If you love what you do, your personality will always show.
 If you’re doing something only because it might help you get something that you haven’t fully defined as success, you probably don’t love it or even like it a little bit.

 Nothing says you have to by the way.
 Mike Rowe tells the story of a guy who does this nasty little job with hogs that no one else likes to do, which has made him a rich man.
-It wasn’t ever his wish, he hates it a lot, but he likes the money, which allows him to do other things.
+It wasn’t ever his wish, he hates it a lot, but he likes the money, which allows him to do other things such as travel all around the world.

 You’re thinking “where’s the love there”?
 The love is in being rich, being able to travel, being able to buy things he likes.
 He’s willing to sacrifice some things for his business to help fund the other parts of his life.